-One of the most important and effective tools to uncover and prevent marine pollution is the Act to Prevent Pollution from Ships (APPS).
-Violations of APPS include discharges above the permitted level of oil and oily water; noxious liquid substances; garbage; and emissions of certain air pollutants.
+A: One of the most important and effective tools to uncover and prevent marine pollution is the Act to Prevent Pollution from Ships (APPS).
+APPS is a U.S. federal law enacted to implement the provisions of the International Convention for the Prevention of the Pollution from Ships treaty, otherwise known as MARPOL.
 APPS includes a key whistleblower provision which permits federal courts to grant rewards of up to 50% of the total fines to whistleblowers whose disclosures regarding pollution on the high seas result in a successful prosecution.

-This law has been incredibly effective since it was signed into law.
-The U.S. is the number one enforcer of MARPOL because of whistleblowers.
-In an analysis of 100 recent Act to Prevent Pollution from Ships (APPS) prosecutions available on Public Access to Court Electronic Records (PACER), court records reveal that whistleblowers were responsible for 76% of all successful cases (from 1993 to 2017).
-The law has a demonstrated effectiveness over this 24-year span.
+A: APPS has been incredibly effective since it was signed into law, and due to the success of its whistleblower provisions, the U.S. is the number one enforcer of MARPOL.
+The U.S. government obtained over $270 million in sanctions from polluters under APPS.
+In a 2018 analysis of 100 recent APPS prosecutions available on Public Access to Court Electronic Records (PACER), court records reveal that whistleblowers were responsible for 76% of all successful cases from 1993 to 2017.

 A: One of the most important features of APPS is its mandate that a portion of the rewards from successful prosecutions must be used for beneficial purposes, including to marine conservation organizations such as: • Arctic Research Consortium of the U.S. • National Fish and Wildlife Foundation • National Marine Sanctuary Foundation • North American Wetlands Conservation Act Fund • Smithsonian Environmental Research Center • Tijuana River National Estuarine Research Reserve From 1993 to 2017, courts ordered over $63 million be used for fighting ocean pollution.

 If you need help finding an attorney, visit Resources for Locating an Attorney.